The Best Commission Model for Sales: Structure, Examples, and Benefits

 Understanding Sales Commission Structures

-Commission structures vary from simple commission-only plans to complex models combining base salaries with variable pay.
-They align the interests of sales reps and the company by linking earnings to revenue generated, motivating reps to meet targets.
+These structures align the interests of sales reps and the company by linking earnings to revenue, motivating reps to achieve targets.

 Here are a few roles that a commission plan plays in a sales organization: